Instead of the same idea being compared, opposite ideas are contrasted.

 but the Son of Man has nowhere to lay His head.

 The first two lines are synonymous.
 The repetition emphasizes that all creatures have a home.
-But the third line forms a antithetic.
+But the third line forms an antithetic.
 The Son of Man is not an animal and he doesn’t have a home.
+Also notice that "foxes" and "birds" are plural and untitled, while "the Son of Man" is singular and a title.

 Where there is no revelation, the people cast off restraint;